IG57I/Xuton/README.md

-# HHJobSearchBot
+# HH-Job-Search-Bot

-Welcome to the HHJobSearchBot repository!
+Welcome to the HH-Job-Search-Bot  repository!
 This repository is a fork of the original Xuton repository and contains improvements and modifications specific to your needs.
-HHJobSearchBot is a Telegram bot built in Python that allows users to search for job vacancies on HeadHunter (HH.ru) and view details about each job.
+HH-Job-Search-Bot is a Telegram bot built in Python that allows users to search for job vacancies on HeadHunter (HH.ru) and view details about each job.

 ## Usage

-To use the HHJobSearchBot, follow these steps:
+To use the HH-Job-Search-Bot, follow these steps:

 1. Clone the repository to your local machine.